 As of June 2018, GW Pharmaceuticals had the largest number of clinical trials registered with the FDA with 40 active trials underway.
 Source: Clinical Trials, Cannabis Business Executive.

-Countries that have legalised medical cannabis include Canada, Argentina, Germany, Israel, Italy, New Zealand, the Netherlands, Norway, Portugal, Peru, South Africa, Switzerland, Thailand and Zimbabwe.
-In the US, medical cannabis is legal in 33 states, four territories and the District of Columbia.
+Countries that have legalized medical cannabis include Canada, Argentina, Germany, Israel, Italy, New Zealand, the Netherlands, Norway, Portugal, Peru, South Africa, Switzerland, Thailand, and Zimbabwe.
+In the US, medical cannabis is legal in 33 states, four territories, and the District of Columbia.
 Presently, North America enjoys the leading position as the world’s largest legal cannabis market but this report suggests that Europe is set to take over the title in the next five years.

 According to Prohibition Partners, the UK medical cannabis market is set to soar.

-For years, medical cannabis has been surrounded by controversy but the increasing recognition that cannabis may have a range of legitimate medicinal benefits and therapeutic applications has contributed to its legalisation in several countries.
-This acknowledgement and legalisation have in turn cultivated a growing market.
+For years, medical cannabis has been surrounded by controversy but the increasing recognition that cannabis may have a range of legitimate medicinal benefits and therapeutic applications has contributed to its legalization in several countries.
+This acknowledgment and legalization have in turn cultivated a growing market.
 The seeds have been planted, now it’s time to see how the medical cannabis market grows.